 Colorado River Interim Guidelines for Lower Basin Shortages and the Coordinated Operations for Lake Powell and Lake Mead (Reclamation 2007b).
-In 2005, spurred by a multi-year drought, decreasing system storage, and growing demands for Colorado River water, the Secretary directed Reclamation to work with the Basin States to develop additional strategies for addressing the coordinated management of the reservoirs of the Colorado River system.
+In 2005, spurred by a multi-year drought, decreasing system storage, and growing demands for Colorado River water, the Secretary directed Reclamation to develop additional strategies for improving the coordinated management of the reservoirs of the Colorado River system.
 In response, Reclamation began to develop and adopt interim operational guidelines that would address the operation of Lake Powell and Lake Mead during drought and low-reservoir conditions.
 Adopted in 2007, these Interim Guidelines would be used each year (through 2025 for water supply determinations and through 2026 for reservoir operating decisions) in implementing the LROC for the Colorado River reservoirs pursuant to the 1968 Colorado River Basin Project Act.
 This ROD did not modify the authority of the Secretary to determine monthly, daily, hourly, or instantaneous releases from Glen Canyon Dam.

 The completed Interim Guidelines determine the availability of Colorado River water for use in the Lower Basin, on the basis of Lake Mead's water surface elevation, as a way to conserve reservoir storage and provide water users and managers with greater certainty regarding the reduction of water deliveries during drought and other low-reservoir conditions.
 The Interim Guidelines also proposed a coordinated operation plan for Lake Powell and Lake Mead, basing releases and conserved amounts on predetermined levels in both reservoirs, which would minimize shortages in the Lower Basin and decrease the risk of curtailments in the Upper Basin.
 In addition, the Interim Guidelines established a mechanism for storing and delivering conserved water from Lake Mead, referred to as Intentionally Created Surplus, intended to minimize the severity and likelihood of potential future shortages.
-Nothing in this LTEMP EIS is intended to affect, or will affect, future decisions that may be made regarding the implementation of the LROC after the Interim Guidelines expire in 2026.

 Colorado River Management Plan: Final Environmental Impact Statement and Record of Decision (NPS 2006a).
 This Final EIS (NPS 2005a) presents a visitor use management plan for the Colorado River corridor in the Grand Canyon.
 The ROD (NPS 2006a) was approved in early 2006, and the CRMP were published later in the year (NPS 2006b).
-The CRMP's section on research, monitoring, and mitigation for the plan focuses on the impacts of visitor use and is a consideration for the LTEMP EIS analysis.
+The CRMP's section on research, monitoring, and mitigation for the plan focuses on the impacts of visitor use and is a consideration for the LTEMP DEIS analysis.